21+ Best Healthcare Business Ideas for Entrepreneurs in 2025

 What Services to Offer:

-• Help with bathing, dressing, and mobility
+• Assistance with bathing, dressing, mobility, and personal hygiene

 23. Nutritional Consultancy Services